The Surprising Promise of Bicycling in America Report

-This year he teamed up with Pedal Love to write the story of the growth of the modern bike movement over the past twenty years, and how that has brought us to 12 exciting reasons bicycling will continue to grow in the future.
+In 2018 up with Melissa Balmer of Pedal Love to write the story of the growth of the modern bike movement over the past twenty years, and how that has brought us to 12 exciting reasons bicycling will continue to grow in the future.

 This report is specially formatted to be easy to read on your computer!